TaalVerena/tidy-tasks/README.md

     ![Mark Task as Complete Prompt](README-media/mark-task-as-complete-prompt.png)
 - If the user enters an invalid task ID / number, they are presented with an error message and prompted to try again.

     ![Complete Task Invalid ID Prompt](README-media/complete-task-invalid-task-id.png)
 - If the user selects a valid task ID / number, they are presented with the task details and prompted to confirm marking the task as complete.

     ![Confirm Complete Task Prompt](README-media/confirm-complete-task.png)
-- If the user confirms marking the task as complete, they are presented with a success message, the task is marked as complete in the spreadsheet and the user is returned to the view and manage tasks menu.
+- If the user confirms marking the task as complete, they are presented with a success message, the task is marked as complete in the spreadsheet and the user is presented with an option to return to the view and manage tasks menu or exit the application.
 - If the user does not confirm marking the task as complete, they are presented with a message confirming the task was not marked as complete and the user is returned to the view and manage tasks menu.

 #### Remove Task